 I used the last of my money to get to Bogdan and Anya’s house, and I asked if I could come live with them again.
 They said yes.
 They gave me another chance, for which I am forever grateful.
 From that point on, my life turned around.
 I saw how Christians lived; I grew in my understanding and faith.
 I was once again part of a family.
 Vitaliy had also come to live at Safe Haven, and with Anya and Bogdan’s blessing, we began dating.
 I was able to finish university, find work, and get married.

 Looking back, I’m glad I grew up in the orphanage.
 I’m glad I had the opportunity to live with Bogdan and Anya.
 Without all these experiences, I wouldn’t have come to know God.
 Because of everything that had happened, I wanted to serve kids who were like me, and so in 2016, my husband Vitaliy and I became the house parents of a children’s home.
 We want to follow in the footsteps of our parents, Bogdan and Anya, and serve God in this way.

 First Love International

-We are an interdenominational mission agency founded for the purpose of bringing the life-giving message of salvation through Jesus Christ to un-reached people residing in impoverished regions of the world.
+We are a non-denominational mission agency founded for the purpose of bringing love and hope to un-reached people residing in impoverished regions of the world.